-Spacewalk is the upstream community project from which the Red Hat Satellite product is derived.
-The Oracle statement on Spacewalk:
+Spacewalk was the upstream community project from which the Red Hat Satellite product is derived, but the project has stopped by the end of May 2020.
+The Oracle statement on Spacewalk in former days:

 – Customers want all their environments (development, test, acceptance, production etc) completely equal for continuous delivery reasons for example.
 However, this is not the case when only registering the production-environment to ULN.
 Or is it?
 When the environments are set up as just described in the technical change chapter, every system uses the same local YUM-repository.
 And as long as you patch the systems from this local YUM-server (synced with ULN) there’s no problem.
 But note that Dtrace or Ksplice can only be used on systems for which premier support has been bought.